bennycheung/bennycheung.github.io/_posts/2016-04-23-raspberry-pi-3-for-computer-vision.md

 sudo apt-get install ipython python-opencv python-scipy python-numpy python-pygame
 ```

-Aftr all OpenCV dependencies are installed,
+After all OpenCV dependencies are installed,
 we could proceed to install SimpleCV, a wrapper API that built on top of OpenCV and
 make computer vision really easy.
 Download SimpleCV from github and install from the source.